 Of course, the junior ocean suites are the stunners and despite not being directly on the beach, it's still an amazing way to wake up in the morning to a view of the ocean.
 Open the sliding glass door for a fresh sea breeze and the sound of the waves.
 Junior suites come in two different styles: French colonial or Japanese zen.
 Both are comfortable and refined, with the added bonus of an outdoor shower and an oversized tub.

 Like the rest of Cua Dai, coastal erosion has completely eaten away the front beach.
-Guests can head to a modestly sized empty patch of white sand adjacent to the property – there's umbrellas, loungers and they clean it daily, though it certainly is missing the fun in the sun ambience of a typical beach resort.
-Cua Dai's decline translates to savings and look out for online offers.
-If you can live without beachfront, you get a great deal for a solid four-star.
-They have classic Ural motorcycles with sidecars to run guests to and from town which they also provide with a driver for quite exceptional day tours, which is pretty cute and fun.
-The on-site restaurant is not what it once was and is expensive by Hoi An standards, but they sometimes do a great Sunday brunch with free flow sparkling wine that's worth a visit even if you are not staying.
+Guests can head to a modestly sized empty patch of white sand adjacent to the property -- there's umbrellas, loungers and they clean it daily, though it certainly is missing the fun-in-the-sun ambience of a typical beach resort.
+If beachfront is what you dream, look elsewhere.
+Cua Dai's decline translates to savings and look out for online offers, you get a great deal for a solid four-star.

 By Cindy Fan

 Last updated on 5th June, 2016.